ryandejaegher/hugo-starter/content/articles/get-product-thumbnails-back-on-mobile-in-squarespace-7.1.md

 !\[\[Pasted image 5.png\]\]

-\### What This Script Will Do
+### What This Script Will Do

 Let's break the script down a bit and walk through all the actions we need to take to get the thumbnails back on mobile.

-1\.
-Get the thumbnail images that are hidden on mobile
+1. Get the thumbnail images that are hidden on mobile

-2\.
-Move them from their desktop position to after the main product image on mobile
+2. Move them from their desktop position to after the main product image on mobile

-3\.
-Add some custom CSS and styles so that the images fit into a row instead of a column to prevent the page layout from getting too long
+3. Add some custom CSS and styles so that the images fit into a row instead of a column to prevent the page layout from getting too long

-4\.
-Move the thumbnails back to their original location when visitors are on tablet and desktop and set the layout back to a column instead of a row.
+4. Move the thumbnails back to their original location when visitors are on tablet and desktop and set the layout back to a column instead of a row.

-\### Compatibility/Requirements
+### Compatibility/Requirements

-\- Squarespace 7.1
+* Squarespace 7.1

-\- Requires Business Plan (Code Injection)
+* Requires Business Plan (Code Injection)

 This tutorial is all JavaScript.
 If you’re not comfortable with code injection or JavaScript I’m available for custom development.
 If you are fearless, then continue!

-\### Writing The Script
+### Writing The Script

-Everything we’re going to be doing will take place in the **Code Injection** (footer) in Squarespace (Settings -> Advanced -> Code Injection -> Footer).
+Everything we’re going to be doing will take place in the **Code Injection** (footer) in Squarespace _(Settings -> Advanced -> Code Injection -> Footer)_

 The code examples below will build on each other and explain what's happening.

-\### Create a script tag in Code Injection
+### Create a script tag in Code Injection

 When you're adding JavaScript to code injection, it needs to go in between \`<script></script>\` tags.
 It's very easy to forget this.